desmax74/openshift-drools-hacep/README.md

 You must prepare the source, build it, and then deploy it on Red Hat OpenShift Container Platform.

-- 1) Change to the openshift-drools-hacep-distribution/sources directory.
+1) Change to the openshift-drools-hacep-distribution/sources directory.
 Review and modify the server code based on the sample project in the sample-hacep-project/sample-hacep-project-kjar directory.
 The complex event processing logic is defined by the DRL rules in the src/main/resources/org.drools.cep subdirectory.
+If you want to deploy a kjar on startup or update at runtime from a maven repo [see](docs/kjar/README.md)

-- 2) Build the project using the standard Maven command:
+2) Build the project using the standard Maven command:

 ```sh
 mvn clean install -DskipTests
 ```
-- 3)
-Use the OpenShift operator infrastructure to install [Red Hat AMQ Streams](https://access.redhat.com/documentation/en-us/red_hat_amq/7.3/html/using_amq_streams_on_openshift_container_platform/index) .
+3) Use the OpenShift operator infrastructure to install [Strimzi](https://strimzi.io/) .

-- 4)
-Using the KafkaTopic resource on Red Hat OpenShift Container Platform, create the topics from all the YAML files in the kafka-topics subdirectory.
+4) Using the KafkaTopic resource on Red Hat OpenShift Container Platform, create the topics from all the YAML files in the kafka-topics subdirectory.
-For instructions about creating topics using the KafkaTopic resource, see [Using the topic operator](https://access.redhat.com/documentation/en-us/red_hat_amq/7.4/html/using_amq_streams_on_openshift_container_platform/using-the-topic-operator-str) in the Red Hat AMQ documentation.
+For instructions about creating topics using the KafkaTopic resource, see [Strimzi docs](https://strimzi.io/docs/latest).

-- 5)
-In order to enable application access to the ConfigMap that is used in the leader election, you must configure role-based access control.
+5) In order to enable application access to the ConfigMap that is used in the leader election, you must configure role-based access control.
 Change to the springboot directory and enter the following commands:
 ```sh
 oc create -f kubernetes/service-account.yaml